MattLatt/GDAL_2.0.2_VC/README.md

     - Added x64 version of all the workspaces (dll, lib and tests).
-	I've compiled the 3rd part library libexpat for x64 architecture excluding in UNICODE mode for now /!\ Due to GitHub (free version) limitation I've deleted the static version of gdal-2.0.2.lib (more than 650 MB), so you will have to rebuild the static lib version.
+	I've compiled the 3rd part library libexpat for x64 architecture excluding in UNICODE mode for now

 What need to be done :